satyam1906/TextUtils/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project does not comtain the React Routers as Github does not supports React Routers.
 ## Available Scripts

 In the project directory, you can run: